ryantd42/NY-Legislative-Git/2023/A7678A-2023/bill.md

   June 2, 2023
   ___________

- Introduced  by  M. of A. CRUZ -- read once and referred to the Committee on Agriculture
+ Introduced  by  M.  of  A. CRUZ, SOLAGES, SILLITTI, JEAN-PIERRE, LAVINE,
+  L. ROSENTHAL, THIELE, K. BROWN  --  read  once  and  referred  to  the Committee  on  Agriculture  --  committee  discharged,  bill  amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the agriculture and markets  law,  in  relation  to  the Nourish New York program

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Subdivision 1 of section 452 of the agriculture and markets law, as added by chapter 631 of the laws of 2021, is amended to read  as
  follows: